BSPCE vs Token Grants for French Web3 Startups: Two Different Instruments (2026)

 | Population | Qualifying company's employees/officers | Protocol/token contributors |

-They solve different problems (equity upside in a qualifying French company vs protocol-token incentives) and are not substitutes.
+They solve different problems (equity upside in a qualifying French company versus protocol-token incentives) and are not substitutes.

 The BSPCE regime after the 2025 reform

 The loi de finances pour 2025 (loi n° 2025-127 du 14 février 2025, art.
 92) reformed the BSPCE regime.
 The new rules apply to gains realised on a disposal, buy-back, redemption or cancellation of the securities from 15 February 2025.
-The reform distinguishes:
+The reform distinguishes two gains:

-- the gain d'exercice — value of the securities at subscription minus the exercise price;
+- the gain d'exercice, which is the value of the securities at subscription minus the exercise price;

-- the gain net de cession — the capital gain on resale.
+- the gain net de cession, which is the capital gain on resale.

-For BSPCE subscribed since 1 January 2025, the avantage salarial is broadly taxed at a 12.8% income-tax forfait (about 30% including social levies) or, on option, at the progressive scale.
-These are precise, technical points (BOFiP ACTU-2025-00124 / BOI 14758-PGP) — confirm with a French adviser, and note this is the LF 2025 position, distinct from LF 2026 below.
+For BSPCE subscribed since 1 January 2025, the avantage salarial is broadly taxed at a 12.8% income-tax forfait (roughly 30% including social levies), or at the progressive scale on option.
+These are precise, technical points set out in the BOFiP commentary (ACTU-2025-00124, BOI-RSA-ES-20-40-40).
+Confirm the specifics with a French adviser, and note that this is the 2025 position, distinct from the 2026 changes below.

 Issuer and beneficiary conditions

-Broadly, the issuer must be a société par actions (SA, SAS, SCA) that:
+Broadly, the issuer must be a société par actions (SA, SAS or SCA) that:

 - is registered for less than fifteen years;